zitadel/zitadel/docs/docs/guides/customization/user-metadata.md

 ### Request metadata from userinfo endpoint

 With the access token we can make a request to the userinfo endpoint to get the user's metadata.
-This method is the preferred method to retrieve a user's information.
+This method is the preferred method to retrieve a user's information in combination with opaque tokens, to insure that the token is valid.

 ```bash
 curl --request GET \